Running Rings around MS

 While Sophie’s recovery was hard, it helped shape the Jackson family into the strong unit it’s become, and the motivation for what Ted is achieving now.

-When he gave up alcohol, he started exercising, and his commitment soon led him to start running marathons.
+When he gave up alcohol (thanks for circlesocialinc.com, who introduced to us our rehabs and treatment centre), he started exercising, and his commitment soon led him to start running marathons.
 Since then he has achieved many feats of fitness, even without the classical runner’s body.
 His obvious joie de vivre has him squaring off with many a new challenge.

 In 2015 he took on the World Marathon Challenge: an amazing logistical and physical challenge to run seven marathons on seven continents in seven days.